The Chiral Domain of a Camera Arrangement

-\begin{proof}(\Cref{thm:cone conditions for chiral recon}) Since $(\mathcal{A} , \mathcal{Q})$ is a signed reconstruction, we may substitute the constants $\si_i$ for $\si_{ik}$.
+\begin{proof} Since $(\mathcal{A} , \mathcal{Q})$ is a signed reconstruction, we may substitute the constants $\si_i$ for $\si_{ik}$.
 Then $\mathcal{S}_1$ is the union of the cones $(K_\mathcal{Q}^\ast \cap \interior K_{\si C}^\ast)$ and $(K_{-\mathcal{Q}}^\ast \cap \interior K_{-\si C}^\ast)$.
 Similarly, $\mathcal{S}_2$ is the union of $(K_{-\mathcal{Q}}^\ast \cap \interior K_{\si C}^\ast)$ and $(K_\mathcal{Q}^\ast \cap \interior K_{-\si C}^\ast)$.
 Since $K_\mathcal{Q}^\ast \cap \interior K_{\si C}^\ast \neq \{\mathbf{0}\}$ if and only if $K_{-\mathcal{Q}}^\ast \cap \interior K_{-\si C}^\ast \neq \{\mathbf{0}\}$, and $K_{-\mathcal{Q}}^\ast \cap \interior K_{\si C}^\ast \neq \{\mathbf{0}\}$ if and only if $K_\mathcal{Q}^\ast \cap \interior K_{-\si C}^\ast \neq \{\mathbf{0}\}$, finding a chiral reconstruction reduces to checking whether $K_\mathcal{Q}^\ast$ intersects one of the cones $\interior K_{\si C}^\ast $ or $\interior K_{-\si C}^\ast $. \end{proof}

 The inequalities presented by the cone conditions in Theorem~\ref{thm:cone conditions for chiral recon} are essentially Hartley's chiral inequalities \cite[Equation~21.5]{HartleyZisserman2004}.
-In the rest of this section, we make several remarks about \Cref{thm:cone conditions for chiral recon} and show how it relates to Hartley's results.
+In the rest of this section we use this interpretation of the chiral inequalities to recover and expand on Hartley's results on chirality.